danieldiamond/gitlab-analytics/transform/snowflake-dbt/models/gitlab_dotcom/base/gitlab_dotcom_base_docs.md

 {% docs gitlab_dotcom_gitlab_subscriptions %}

 Base model for Gitlab.com gitlab_subscriptions.
-These are the plan subscriptions for the gitlab.com product, as opposed to the `subscriptions` table (no prefix) which deals with subscribing to issues and merge requests.
+These are the plan subscriptions for the gitlab.com product, as opposed to the `subscriptions` table (no prefix) which deals with subscriptions in the notification sense, related to issues and merge requests.

+This base model is modelled as a Type 2 Slowly Changing Dimension.
+This means 3 columns have been added as metadata to track row-level changes at a time.
+These columns are `valid_from`, `valid_to` and `is_currently_valid`.

 {% enddocs %}